 - If early entry like Extra Magic Hour or Magic Mornings return to Disneyland, how these will affect guest ability to start booking rides with Genie+ ride earlier than other guests can enter the parks?

 Tired yet?
 Like I said, there are A LOT of unknowns still out there about the entire Disney Genie system.
 But never fear.
 I’m going to be working diligently to find out the answers as we go.
 Eventually, we’ll figure out the tricks for maximizing this system.
-And if you want my hot takes in real time like the one below, be sure you are following me on Twitter where I love to talk about this stuff.
+And if you want my hot takes in real time like the one below, be sure you are following me on Twitter where I love to talk about topics like this there.

 Going on record.
 I bet Disney World starts offering free Disney Genie+ promotions for on-property stays like they do with the free dining plan some times of the year.
 On-property benefits are just too low right now.— Leslie Harvey (@TripsWithTykes) August 22, 2021